During office hours

 The Institute for Research in Applicable Computing (IRAC) has four Research Centres which work in a coordinated way, concentrating on their own specialised fields, while sharing staff and expertise as required by the situation:

 The Institute also supports research in relevant areas of teaching and learning.
-At present, members of IRAC belong almost entirely to the School of Computer Science and Technology, which has more than 50 academic staff and research fellows – see Researchers
+At present, members of IRAC belong almost entirely to the School of Computer Science and Technology, which has in the region of 40 academic staff and research fellows – see Researchers

 The Institute supports research links with industry and has had a wide range of research and development projects with companies, including Google, AMD, Huawei, NVIDIA, Maxeler and local SMEs that are mainly funded by EPSRC CASE and KTP awards.